home-assistant/home-assistant.io/source/_integrations/spotify.markdown

 create another Spotify application in the Spotify Developer Portal.
 Multiple Spotify accounts can be linked to a _single_ Spotify application.

-You will have to add those accounts into the **Users and Access** section of your application in the Spotify Developer Portal.
+You will have to add those accounts into the **User Management** section of your application in the Spotify Developer Portal.

 To add an additional Spotify account to Home Assistant, go to the Spotify